Afoma/My-Hashnode-Blog-Posts/ckrvchq1e05chncs1cdh73yqe.md

 node_modules

 ```
-this will help in making our project load faster
+this will prevent the node_modules folder from being sent to github, because it is really big.
 - We go to our terminal and type

 ```